-Every Fire That Kills Was Preventable--Act on Fire Safety Before Tragedy Strikes Again
+Every Fire That Kills Was Preventable--Fire Safety Campaign

 I walked through the remains of D-Park Market in Rohtak after the fire on June 9.
 The metal shutters had melted at the hinges.
 Saurabh, a young employee at a shoe showroom, could not escape because a burning board fell and blocked the exit.
 Aman, 38, had recently celebrated his daughter’s birthday.
 Kapil, 50, was at work.
 Three men.
 Ten shops reduced to ash.
 A magisterial inquiry was ordered.
 An ex-gratia of Rs 10 lakh was announced.
 And within days, another fire broke out at the same market.